Which of the following biogeochemical cycles does not have an atm... | Channels for Pearson+

 Multiple Choice

-Which of the following biogeochemical cycles does not have an atmospheric phase?
+Which of the following biogeochemical cycles does not have an atmospheric component?

 A